pmcau/AustralianElectorates/readme.md

  * Main Roads
  * Neighboring electorates

-The size pf these pdfs is significant.
+The size of these pdfs is significant.
 The smaller file variants are approx 600MB in total.

 To change these to a more manageable size and format, they have been converted to png and are now approx 30MB in total.
 Located in [/Data/DetailMaps](/Data/DetailMaps).